GersonDias/TFS-2015-Merge-Work-Items-Event-Handler/readme.md

 In order to deploy it to your TFS server, copy everything from /deploy folder to %PROGRAMFILES%\Microsoft Team Foundation Server 14.0\Application Tier\Web Services\bin\Plugins.

+That said, keep in mind that this works only for TFS, and not TFS-Git.
+Also, the above logic might not fit your business needs.

+It is based on the concept that all the release branch paths have /Releases/ in them, and so on.
+This was necessary to stop the cumulative work item merge between branches.

 For more information, read the author's [post](http://geekswithblogs.net/jakob/archive/2011/05/17/automatically-merging-work-items-in-tfs-2010.aspx)